pyeventsourcing/eventsourcing/README.md

 ## Synopsis

-Use the library's `Aggregate` base class and `@event` decorator to define event-sourced aggregates.
+Use the library's `Aggregate` base class to define event-sourced aggregates.

-Derive your aggregate classes from the `Aggregate` base class.
-Create new aggregate instances by calling the derived aggregate class.
-Use the `@event` decorator to define aggregate event classes.
-Events will be triggered when decorated methods are called.
+Use the `@event` decorator on command methods to define aggregate events.

 ```python
 from eventsourcing.domain import Aggregate, event